 “We’ve been labeled ‘Urban Posh,’” Ursula says, later telling me the typical client at her full-service salon spends around $100 for a shampoo followed by steam deep conditioning with styling.
 “Fly girls and their moms come here.
 We have chic, trendy working-class women and avant-garde, artist-type women, too.”

 Born and bred in Brooklyn, Ursula said she knew from the time she was in high school that her salon “would have to be right here in the most diverse part of Brooklyn.”

 Ursula is celebrating her fifth year as a shop owner and a 40th birthday, and she is happy in her skin.
 How often does she wash/condition her pixie-cut hair?
 About once a week with Suave Almond + Shea Butter products.
 She puts a squirt of shampoo in my hand to show off its creamy, nondrying texture: It feels like body lotion.
 Ursula recommends deep conditioning biweekly.

 “What you can do to up the intensity is go to your cabinet and add a few ounces of olive oil to Suave’s Almond + Shea Butter Moisture Mask,” she says, adding that you can mix it in your hand at the time you’re washing your hair for best results.
-Ursula says she’s relied on Suave paraben- and alcohol-free products for years for the health of her clients’ hair, both chemically treated and natural: “For curly-hair girls who use so much product—like a bottle of conditioner at a time—it’s budget friendly.”
+Ursula says she’s relied on Suave’s Almond + Shea Butter shampoo and conditioner—which are paraben- and alcohol-free—for years to ensure the health of her clients’ hair, both chemically treated and natural: “For curly-hair girls who use so much product—like a bottle of conditioner at a time—it’s budget friendly,” she says.

 This is good news for a girl who has her financial head on straight.